DanGrayson/Foundations/UniMath/CategoryTheory/ExactCategories/README.md

 ===============

-I thank the Center for Advanced Study of the Norwegian Academy of Science and Letters, where much of this work was done, in October-November, 2018.
+I thank the Center for Advanced Study of the Norwegian Academy of Science and Letters, for its support for this work was done as part of the project "Homotopy Type Theory and Univalent Foundations", October-March, 2018-19.